Vrilliant/LCARS-For-Wordpress/README.md

 a) LCARS has NEVER (publicly) been sold as a product.
 I repeat.
 Never.
 Publicly.
 b) Even if it had been, Microsoft vs Apple set legal precedence and made the LCARS Interface public domain.

-Commercial environments, like nature herself, thrives off of competition.

-Since there's a product which IS NOT currently PUBLICLY being sold, then it behooves us as developers, lawyers, designers, content creators, artists, and more - to both respect the original works presented, and to offer alternatives leveraging the enthusiasm of the community.

-The rumor is.
-The ezisting 'product' that doesn't exist is slow to load, and unresponsive.
+There's a rumor that the ezisting 'product' that doesn't exist is slow to load, and unresponsive.

 I'm a decent coder, not so great at organization, and asking you, the open source community, to work with me and the company I represent - Vrilliant - to help develop something that can be leveraged, for free, for anyone, anywhere